sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    a result as quickly as possible for the broadest range of designs.

-   When the block contains a :class:`.LatinSquare` constraint, a reduced :class:`.NestedBlock` is built for each participant containing only that participant's diagonal combinations.
-By default, all participants are generated.
-When ``participants`` is explicitly provided, only those participants are solved, saving computation.
-Participant IDs wrap cyclically, so participant 5 on a 2-diagonal grid maps to the same diagonal as participant 1.

    :param block: the experiment description
    :type block: Block
    :param samples: the number of sequences of trials to generate; for